moonshine-software/doc/en/recipes/profile.md

 }
 ```

-Note how we render pages in controllers:
+Note how we render pages in controllers.

 ```php
 public function form(LoginPage $page): LoginPage